Trip Tips: Singapore woos high-fliers, history buffs, foodies

 Dinner would be a toss-up between chilli crab, the third iconic dish, and Peranakan cuisine, a happy outcome of Chinese, Malay and Indian influences.

-A favorite chilli crab destination is Red House Seafood at the East Coast Seafood Centre.
+A favourite chilli crab destination is Red House Seafood at the East Coast Seafood Centre.
 It's best enjoyed with beer and boisterous company.
 On a different night, sample Peranakan duck soup, honey pork and spicy beef at Ivin's at 19 Binjai Park.

 Brunch and tea?
 You can have your eggs Benedict or Florentine, plus quiche, burgers and towering portions of cake at PS Cafe at 28B Harding Road.
 Popular on weekends, the cafe boasts a lovely outdoor sitting area with a leafy backdrop.

 Challenge your palate with frog legs a la Kung Pao chicken at Lion City Frog Porridge at 235 Geylang Road (Lorong 9).
-If you are keen to try the king of fruits, the pungent and fleshy durian can be savored at many street stalls in Geylang.
+If you are keen to try the king of fruits, the pungent and fleshy durian can be savoured at many street stalls in Geylang.

 Beyond Chinese, Malay and Indian cuisine, Singapore offers everything from boeuf bourguignon to Vietnamese springrolls.